Avoid Costly Mistakes With FAR Latent Defects in Construction Government Contracts

 This also includes any applicable technical requirements for specified manufacturers’ parts.
 FAR 52.246-1 will take precedence over any Government inspection and testing required in the contract’s specifications, except for specialized examinations or tests specified to be performed solely by the Government.

-Defenses available: It is important to realize that there are some defenses and approaches to dealing with the government allegations of latent defects in federal contracts.
-Companies should be mindful that the government’s approach may also turn to allegations of fraud and may also turn to alleging gross mistakes, fraud, or merely claiming that it has rights under a warranty or guarantee clause.
+It is important to realize that even with remedial work there are some defenses and approaches to dealing with the government allegations of latent defects in federal government contracts.
+Companies should be mindful that the government’s approach may also turn to allegations of fraud and may also turn to allege gross mistakes, fraud, or merely claiming that it has rights under a warranty or guarantee clause.

-For help dealing with latent defects mistakes in government construction, materials or services call Watson’s government contract law attorneys at 1-866-601-5518.
+For help dealing with FAR latent defects in construction federal contract and with mistakes in remedial work and government construction under FAR 52.246-1, materials or services call Watson’s construction defect attorneys at 1-866-601-5518.